The Ultimate Home Electrification Guide

 LG Energy is the battery subsidiary of the giant South Korean electronics company, LG Chem, and stands as perhaps the main competitor to the Tesla Powerwall in the home energy storage space.

 LG Chem began mass production of Korea's first lithium-ion batteries in 1999 and has since grown to become the second largest battery manufacturer in the world.
-In addition to home storage solutions, LG Chem also produced batteries for electric vehicles, such as the Ford Focus, Chevrolet Volt and Renault ZOE.Its Residential Energy Storage Unit (RESU) is a new generation of batteries that pair with a home solar system and connect directly to a storage-ready solar inverter for charging and discharging.
+In addition to home storage solutions, LG Chem also produces batteries for electric vehicles, such as the Ford Focus, Chevrolet Volt and Renault ZOE.Its Residential Energy Storage Unit (RESU) is a new generation of batteries that pair with a home solar system and connect directly to a storage-ready solar inverter for charging and discharging.

 Elon Musk - Entrepreneur